alloc-init/morgana-playground/libs/hash/docs/implementation.md

 std::vector<A> a;
 ```

-To feed the `Hash` with the data presented, it is required to convert `A` to `Integral` type which is only available
+To feed the `HashType` with the data presented, it is required to convert `A` to `Integral` type which is only available
 if `A` has conversion operator in some way as follows:

 ```cpp